vippium/ERP-Management-System/README.md

+## Currently in Development.
+DOn't know when it's going to complete.

 # ERP Management System (MERN Stack)

 A full-featured ERP web application with role-based access, product management, order tracking, invoicing, and reporting — built using MongoDB, Express.js, React, and Node.js.